Evidence-Based Tools · Free Access

 Wise Mind

 A DBT mindfulness skill that helps you find the balance between emotion and logic.
 The Wise Mind Venn diagram shows how Emotional Mind and Reasonable Mind overlap — and how to access that centered place where you can honor your feelings while still thinking clearly.
-Helpful for moments when you feel torn between what you feel and what you "should" do.
 View image →

 Track and challenge anxious thoughts using this classic CBT tool.
 Helps you identify the situation, your automatic thought, emotions, evidence for and against, and a more balanced perspective.